microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 Record transfers occur when a ReadCache entry must be updated, or a record is evicted from either ReadCache or the main log while it holds locks.

 #### `ReadCache` Records at Tail of Log
-Note that this resolution is only needed if there is an active `ManualFasterOperations` session at the time `ReadCacheEvict` is called.
-However, we must already traverse the `ReadCache` records, and it is possible for a new `ManualFasterOperations` session to start during the duration of `ReadCacheEvict`, so we do not optimize for the no-`ManualFasterOperations` case.

 For brevity, `ReadCache` is abbreviated RC, `CopyToTail` is abbreviated CTT, and `LockTable` is abbreviated LT.
 Main refers to the main log.
 The "final RC record" is the one at the RC->Main log boundary.
 As always, avoiding locking cost is a primary concern.

 For record transfers involving the ReadCache, we have the following high-level considerations:
-- There is no record-transfer concern if the first record in the chain is not a `ReadCache` entry (normal CAS will do all necessary concurrency control as presently, and there are no outsplices).
+- There is no record-transfer concern if the first record in the hash chain is not a `ReadCache` entry.
   - Otherwise, we insplice between the final RC entry and the first main-log entry; we never splice into the middle of the RC prefix chain.
-- Even when RC entries are present in the tail, we must avoid latching because it affects all insert operations (at a minimum).
+- Even when there are RC entries in the hash chain, we must avoid latching because that would slow down all record-insertion operations (upsert, RMW of a new record, Delete of an on-disk record, etc.) as well as some Read situations.
 - "Insplicing" occurs when a new record is inserted into the main log after the end of the ReadCache prefix string.
 - "Outsplicing" occurs when a record is spliced out of the RC portion of the hash chain (main log records are never spliced out) because the value for that key must be updated, or because we are evicting records from the ReadCache.
 Outsplicing introduces concurrency considerations but we must support it; we cannot simply mark ReadCache entries as Invalid and leave them there, or the chain will grow without bound.
+For concurrency reasons we defer outsplicing to readcache eviction time, when readcache records are destroyed, as described below.
   - Insplicing: For splicing into the chain, we always CAS at the final RC entry rather than at the HashTable bucket slot (we never splice into the middle of the RC prefix chain).
     - Add the new record to the tail of main by pointing to the existing tail of in its `.PreviousAddress`.
     - CAS the existing final RC record to point to the new record (set its .PreviousAddress and CAS).